I’d never had such a good night’s sleep, and when someone was shaking my shoulder, I sleepily brushed them off.

 “I’m fine!
 You patched me up!”
 Kallisto said.

-“I fix the major problems.
+“I fixed the major problems.
 You’re not fully fixed, and your sense of pain is off – not dulled, not redirected, not morphed, off.
 You wouldn’t notice Maximus stabbing you in the back right now, let alone something getting worse.
 Stay down until I say so.”

 I crossed my arms, and I considered sitting on him to make my point.
 I decided potentially causing more damage wasn’t the right way to send the message about not causing damage.

 Maximus and Origen showed up, and between the three of us, we hauled Kallisto over to the wagon, where Artemis was waiting, beads of sweat running down her face.